StratifyLabs/StratifyLabs.github.io/_posts/2018-02-10-Understanding-Device-Drivers.md

 - DAC: channel is the DAC output channel
 - I2C: location determines register pointer (in some modes)

-These devices don't have channels and are pure character devices.
+These devices don't have channels and are pure character devices (location can be used with lseek() but is meaningless).

 - UART
 - SPI
 - PIO (also called GPIO)

-The following are block devices.
+These are block devices where the location is auto-updated on read/write.

 - EEPROM: location determines memory address to read/write
 - MEM: location determines memory address